idavollnetwork/idavoll/README.md

 2. `total`: the issuance of the new token, When a user creates an organization, a new token is automatically created for voting.
 3. `info`: the details of the new organization,we can use the default value of `OrgInfo`.

-### Add Members
+### Add Members and assign the token
-There is a simple way to add member to `DAO` organization,submit an extrinsicz with `idavoll.add_member_by_own` function,In fact, all members of the organization have the right to add members, not just the rights that are unique to the owner of the organization.
+There is a simple way to add member to `DAO` organization,submit an extrinsicz with `idavoll.add_member_and_assign_token` function,In fact, all members of the organization have the right to add members and assign token to the new member, not just the rights that are unique to the owner of the organization.
 If a member of the organization wants to participate in the voting of proposals in the organization, it needs to have the unique token of the organization.
 Created when the organization is created, the token needs to be distributed by the owner or distributed by other members who own the token.

 1. `origin`: the owner(`alice`) of the organization or other member in the organization.
 2. `target`: the new account.
 3. `id`: Ordinal number created by the organization，it mapped whit the organization id.
+4. `assigned_value`: the amount of the token,the `origin`(`alice`) will transfer token to the new account.

 ### Deposit
 After the organization is created, any member can deposit assets(Local asset[`IDV`]) to the organization as an organization asset, submit an extrinsicz with `idavoll.deposit_to_organization` function.